Ashinfosec/Ash/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture> About me

-With over six years in the IT industry, I’ve evolved from a hands-on desktop technician into a cybersecurity-minded systems engineer who thrives at the intersection of infrastructure and development.
-I’ve spent much of my career supporting software development teams—building secure, scalable environments that empower developers to deliver great products.
+With over six years in the IT industry, I’ve grown from a hands-on desktop technician into a systems engineer who thrives at the intersection of infrastructure, security, and development.
+My background includes supporting enterprise software development teams by building and maintaining secure, scalable environments — from configuring CI/CD pipelines and automating infrastructure with tools like PowerShell and Ansible, to hardening systems against vulnerabilities with Tenable SC and STIGs.

-Now, I'm expanding my focus into application development myself, building tools and apps with JavaScript and other frameworks.
+As a cybersecurity-minded engineer, I’ve always approached infrastructure with a developer’s mindset — automating repetitive tasks, enforcing security controls in code, and bridging the gap between traditional IT and modern DevOps practices.
+Now, I’m expanding into full-stack application development, building internal tools and cloud-based solutions using JavaScript, Python, and other modern frameworks.

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>